The field guide

 How to hunt well.

 Flint works out of the box — press Strike and it does the rest.
-But hunters who know when to drill, when to fuse, and what a tame verdict is actually telling them get more idea per credit.
+But the grader is honest, and most first strikes land tame.
+Hunters who know what a tame is actually telling them — when to flip the register, when to fuse, when to reconfigure — get more idea per credit.
 This is that knowledge.

 Pick the right door.